Louis de Broglie: Matter and wave–particle duality

 Studying the nature of X-ray radiation and discussing its properties with his brother Maurice, who considered these rays to be some kind of combination of waves and particles, contributed to Louis de Broglie's awareness of the need to build a theory linking particle and wave representations.
 In addition, he was familiar with the works (1919–1922) of Marcel Brillouin, which proposed a hydrodynamic model of an atom and attempted to relate it to the results of Bohr's theory.
 The starting point in the work of Louis de Broglie was the idea of Einstein about the quanta of light.
 In his first article on this subject, published in 1922, the French scientist considered blackbody radiation as a gas of light quanta and, using classical statistical mechanics, derived the Wien radiation law in the framework of such a representation.
 In his next publication, he tried to reconcile the concept of light quanta with the phenomena of interference and diffraction and came to the conclusion that it was necessary to associate a certain periodicity with quanta.
 In this case, light quanta were interpreted by him as relativistic particles of very small mass.

 It remained to extend the wave considerations to any massive particles, and in the summer of 1923 a decisive breakthrough occurred.
-De Broglie outlined his ideas in a short note "Waves and quanta" (Ondes et quanta, presented at a meeting of the Paris Academy of Sciences on September 10, 1923), which marked the beginning of the creation of wave mechanics.
+De Broglie outlined his ideas in a short note "Waves and quanta" (Ondes et quanta, presented at a meeting of the Paris Academy of Sciences on 10 September 1923), which marked the beginning of the creation of wave mechanics.
 In this paper and his subsequent PhD thesis, the scientist suggested that a moving particle with energy E and velocity v is characterized by some internal periodic process with a frequency $E/h$ (later known as Compton frequency), where $h$ is the Planck constant.
 To reconcile these considerations, based on the quantum principle, with the ideas of special relativity, de Broglie associated wave he called a "phase wave" with a moving body, which propagates with the phase velocity $c^2/v$.
 Such a wave, which later received the name matter wave, or de Broglie wave, in the process of body movement remains in phase with the internal periodic process.
 Having then examined the motion of an electron in a closed orbit, the scientist showed that the requirement for phase matching directly leads to the quantum Bohr-Sommerfeld condition, that is, to quantize the angular momentum.
-In the next two notes (reported at the meetings on September 24 and October 8, respectively), de Broglie came to the conclusion that the particle velocity is equal to the group velocity of phase waves, and the particle moves along the normal to surfaces of equal phase.
+In the next two notes (reported at the meetings on 24 September and 8 October, respectively), de Broglie came to the conclusion that the particle velocity is equal to the group velocity of phase waves, and the particle moves along the normal to surfaces of equal phase.
 In the general case, the trajectory of a particle can be determined using Fermat's principle (for waves) or the principle of least action (for particles), which indicates a connection between geometric optics and classical mechanics.
 The de Broglie wavelength λ is the Planck constant h divided by momentum p: